Mormon-Projects-Group/gospel-library/README.rst

 This small PHP library allows easy access to the `Gospel Library Web Services <https://tech.lds.org/wiki/Gospel_Library_Catalog_Web_Service>`_.
 These services only provide API access to the content of the library and not any of the features (like searching, highlighting, notes, tags, and bookmarks).

+The web services only provide metadata about content in the Gospel Library.
+This project provides access to the metadata but **not to any actual content**.
+Intellectual Reserve, Inc. owns the copyright for all materials found in the Gospel Library.

 =====================
 Gospel Library Client
 =====================